 There are numerous case reports of workers who developed pneumoconiosis, associated with accumulation of cerium particles in the lungs, after prolonged occupational exposure to cerium fumes or dust (Yoon et al., 2005; Porru et al., 2001; McDonald et al., 1995; Pairon et al., 1995, 1994; Sulotto et al., 1986; Vogt et al., 1986; Pietra et al., 1985; Vocaturo et al., 1983; Sabbioni et al., 1982; Husain et al., 1980; Kappenberger and Bühlmann, 1975; Heuck and Hoschek, 1968).
 Information regarding long-term inhalation exposure in animals is derived from a single subchronic study in rats (BRL, 1994).
 Sprague-Dawley rats were exposed nose only to cerium oxide aerosol 6 hours/day, 5 days/week for 13 weeks.
 Endpoints evaluated included a functional observational battery, hematology and clinical chemistry, urinalysis, and gross and microscopic morphology of tissues.
-The critical effect of cerium oxide exposure is increased incidence of alveolar lymphoid hyperplasia in the bronchial lymph nodes of male and female rats with a LOAEL of 5 mg/m3.

 Consideration of the available dose-response data to determine an estimate of inhalation exposure that is likely to be without an appreciable risk of adverse health effects over a lifetime led to the selection of the 13-week subchronic inhalation bioassay in Sprague-Dawley rats (BRL, 1994) and increased incidence of lymphoid hyperplasia in the bronchial lymph nodes of male and female rats as the principal study and critical effect for deriving the RfC for cerium oxide.
-The presence of lymphoid hyperplasia in the bronchial lymph nodes following cerium oxide exposure may be part of a clearance process in which macrophages that have phagocytosed cerium particles are removed to the lymphatic drainage.
-Foreign substances that are introduced to the lung are cleared to the stomach and GI tract, lymphatics and lymph nodes, and pulmonary vasculature (Witschi and Last, 2001).
-However, the database of cerium studies does not include an exposure and recovery study that may demonstrate the persistence of the lymphoid hyperplasia in the bronchial lymph nodes.
-Thus, in the absence of evidence demonstrating otherwise, these effects are believed to represent cerium-induced toxicity.
+EPA selected lymphoid hyperplasia in the bronchial lymph nodes as the critical effect because it was determined that this effect represents the most sensitive endpoint occurring at the lowest dose that was indicative of lung and lymphoreticular system toxicity.
+Based on the available evidence the effects observed in the lymph nodes and lungs of male and female rats following inhalation exposure to cerium oxide in the BRL (1994) study were considered to be indicative of overwhelmed pulmonary clearance and potential key events in the proposed MOA.
+However, as described in Section 4.6.3.1, evidence for overwhelmed pulmonary clearance as a mode of action for pulmonary and lymphoreticular system effects observed with inhalation exposure to cerium oxide relies on data from other relatively insoluble particles (such as titanium dioxide) due to the limited mechanistic data on cerium oxide.
+In the absence of evidence indicating otherwise, these effects are assumed to represent cerium oxide-induced toxicity.

 The RfC was derived using a LOAEL for the point of departure.
 A point of departure based on a LOAEL or NOAEL is, in part, a reflection of the particular exposure concentration or dose at which a study was conducted.
 It lacks characterization of the dose-response curve and for this reason is less informative than a point of departure defined as an effect level concentration (i.e., BMC) obtained from benchmark dose-response modeling.
-In this assessment, the exposure-related increase in pigment accumulation and lymphoid hyperplasia in lymph nodes draining lungs (the bronchial and mediastinal lymph nodes), in combination with

-- the hypothesized mode of action (the overloading of the PAMs by cerium oxide particles), - 4 further supports the role of pulmonary macrophages in the nonspecific response.
-Thus, the

-5 lymphoid hyperplasia in the bronchial lymph nodes is an early manifestation of the nonspecific

-6 response to cerium oxide.
+In this assessment, the exposure-related increase in pigment accumulation and lymphoid hyperplasia in lymph nodes draining lungs (the bronchial and mediastinal lymph nodes), in combination with the hypothesized mode of action (the overloading of the PAMs by cerium oxide particles), further supports the role of pulmonary macrophages in the nonspecific response.
+Thus, the lymphoid hyperplasia in the bronchial lymph nodes is an early manifestation of the nonspecific response to cerium oxide.